UIDAI Official Specifications

 Aadhaar Card Photo Size & Requirements

 Complete guide to Aadhaar card photo specifications as per UIDAI guidelines.
-Standard size: 2x2 inches (51x51mm)
+Standard size: 35×45mm

 Aadhaar Photo Size